ckessler2/phd/Alsomitra_NNCS/README.md

 ### Requirements

-Python 3.9 (neural network training), MATLAB r2024a (everything else)
+Python 3.9 for neural network training), and  MATLAB r2024a for everything else.
+Python addons - Keras 2.10.0

 ### Problem description